ndm736/ME433_2022/README.md

 # ME433_2022
- course repo for Advanced Mechatronics
+ Repo for ME433 Advanced Mechatronics at Northwestern University in Spring 2022